 Kids’ Club Scholarship for College Bound Seniors – To further fulfill our mission of “improving the lives of underserved kids,” in 2014 Kids’ Club set up an annual scholarship for college-bound seniors from Sleepy Hollow High School based on merit, financial need and character.
 Each year students apply by submitting to Sleepy Hollow High School letters of recommendation and writing a personal essay.
 The final recipients are chosen by a committee of Sleepy Hollow High School faculty members and announced in June at Academic Awards Night.

-Latino U College Access’s FAFSA First!
-Program — Latino U College Access’s FAFSA First! program is designed to help first-generation Hispanic students navigate the complex process of applying for state and federal financial aid for college.
-Through FAFSA First!, Hispanic students and their families can overcome language and financial barriers to attending college.
-FAFSA First! helps Hispanic students and their families by pairing them with bilingual volunteers to help them complete financial aid applications, such as the Free Application for Federal Student Aid program (FAFSA), as well as the New York Tuition Assistance Program (NY TAP).
-Kids’ Club is proud to have provided support for this program through funding for two information sessions about financial aid at Sleepy Hollow High School, as well as a “boot camp” where volunteers help students fill out their financial aid application forms.
+Latino U College Access’s FAFSA Program — Latino U College Access’s FAFSA program is designed to help first-generation Hispanic students navigate the complex process of applying for state and federal financial aid for college.
+Through FAFSA Boot Camps and Financial Aid Community Information Sessions, Hispanic students and their families can overcome language and financial barriers to attending college.
+The programs help Hispanic students and their families by pairing them with bilingual volunteers to help them complete financial aid applications, such as the Free Application for Federal Student Aid program (FAFSA), as well as the New York Tuition Assistance Program (NY TAP).
+Kids’ Club is proud to have provided support for this program through funding for information sessions about financial aid at Sleepy Hollow High School, as well as “Boot Camps” where volunteers help students fill out their financial aid application forms.